Historic River Town

 Gateway to Locke

 Just a mile north sits Locke—the only town in the United States built entirely by Chinese immigrants for Chinese immigrants.
 Founded after the 1915 Walnut Grove fire, Locke remains remarkably preserved and draws visitors from around the world.
 Living in Walnut Grove means this piece of irreplaceable California history is your neighbor.
-The two towns share more than geography; they share the story of people who built something remarkable against considerable odds.

 Who Finds Home in Walnut Grove?

-Walnut Grove rewards people who appreciate layers—layers of history, layers of community, layers of experience that accumulate over time spent in one place.
-If you're looking for the next trendy neighborhood, this isn't it.
 If you're looking for somewhere with soul, you might want to take that drive down Highway 160.

-Want to Explore Walnut Grove Properties?
+Want to Explore Walnut Grove?

 Let's discuss what makes this historic river town unique and find the right property for your lifestyle.